Please click HERE for new guest sign-in procedures

 - The Combat Pistol League uses the 50-yard Combat Range.
 This league competes in police qualification type shooting at silhouette targets.
 The range is available for use by members when events are not scheduled.
 Pistol and Rim-fire only on this range.

-- The Bullseye Pistol Range is a 50-yard range used primarily for competitive shooting by Club teams.
+- Pistol Bay 2 is a 50-yard range used primarily for competitive shooting by Club teams.
 It is also available for members who are pistol and smallbore rifle shooters.
 All targets must be positioned so that shots impact the back-stop.

 - The Rifle Range is a 200-yard range with some facilities for shooting up to 400-yards.
 All types of legal firearms are permitted on this range, and it is available to members any time Rifle Team or law enforcement training are not scheduled.
 This range is open to the general public in November for the sighting in of deer rifles, but some shooting positions are reserved for Club members at that time.

 - The Indoor Range is a heated, 10 position 50-ft range for pistol and smallbore rifle shooters.
 It is heavily scheduled for competition and training, especially in the winter, but is available to members when not scheduled.

 - The Training Range is not currently open to the public.
 Its use must be approved by the Training Executive.
 All firearms are permitted, to include NFA firearms.